SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis.markdown

 <!-- ![pisteuó](/assets/images/greek/) -->

+> “For God so loved the world, that he gave his only Son, that whoever **believes in** him should not perish but have eternal life.
+>
-> For God so loved the world, that he gave his only begotten Son, that whosoever **believeth in** him should not perish, but have everlasting life. &mdash; John 3:16 KJV
+For God so loved the world, that he gave his only begotten Son, that whosoever **believeth in** him should not perish, but have everlasting life.
+>
+&mdash; John 3:16 ESV, KJV

 <!--  -->